-Virginia Redemption Project Information for Loved Ones
+Virginia Clemency Information for Loved Ones

 Virginia law allows incarcerated individuals to ask the Governor of Virginia for a conditional pardon.
 A conditional pardon allows the Governor to change or end a criminal sentence imposed by a court.
 In order to seek a conditional pardon, you must submit a petition to the Governor’s office.